MBT-forks/stretch_squeeze_psych/README.md

 ## Codebase Overview and Setup

-The codebase for this project is divided into two main parts.
-The **imgproc_code** directory contains code for enhancing images, predicting image difficulty, training models, and various other image processing tasks.
-The **psych_code** directory contains customizable code for running psychophysics experiments.
+The **psych_code** directory contains customizable code for running psychophysics experiments in the Stretch and Squeeze project.

-The following shell commands can be used to set up a suitable Python virtual environment (please run from the root project directory, i.e. "L-WISE"):
+The following shell commands can be used to set up a suitable Python virtual environment (please run from the root project directory, i.e. "stretch_squeeze_psych"):

 ```
 sudo apt update